 The present document presents use cases related to the management of cloud-native virtualized network functions, in terms of life cycle management, PM, FM and CM, and some of these use cases are related to VNF generic OAM functions.
 The potential solutions about the VNF generic OAM functions see clause 6.1 and the potential impact of different solutions on the 3GPP management system is briefly analyzed in clause 6.2.
 In addition, based on the analysis of these use cases, it is recommended that the further normative work should take into account the relevant progress from ETSI NFV.

+7.1 Issue on NF creation as a cloud native VNF

+It is recommended for 3GPP management system to support the capability of creation a cloud-native VNF by interacting with ETSI NFV MANO.
+The operation as defined in release 4 of ETSI GS NFV-IFA013 [9] or ETSI GS NFV-IFA008 [8] should be used.

+The detailed solution see clause 6.3.

-7.1 Issue#4: Scaling of cloud-native VNF
+7.2 Issue on Scaling of cloud-native VNF

 It is recommended for 3GPP management system to support the capability of scaling a cloud-native VNF by interacting with ETSI NFV MANO.
 The operation as defined in release 4 of ETSI GS NFV-IFA013 should be used.

 The detailed solution see clause 6.4.

-7.2 Issue#5: NF creation as a cloud native VNF

-It is recommended for 3GPP management system to support the capability of creation a cloud-native VNF by interacting with ETSI NFV MANO.
-The operation as defined in release 4 of ETSI GS NFV-IFA013 [9] or ETSI GS NFV-IFA008 [8] should be used.

-The detailed solution see clause 6.3.

-7.3 Issue#6 and 9: VNF package management of the cloud-native VNF
+7.3 Issue on healing of cloud-native VNF

-It is recommended that 3GPP management system interacts with ETSI NFV MANO for VNF package management procedures of cloud-native VNF.
-The operation as defined in release 4 of ETSI GS NFV-IFA013 and ETSI GS NFV-IFA008 should be used.

-The detailed solution see clause 6.9.

-7.4 Issue#8: Healing of cloud-native VNF

 It is recommended that 3GPP management system interacts with ETSI NFV MANO for healing a cloud-native VNF.
 The operation as defined in release 4 of ETSI GS NFV-IFA013 [9] should be used.